Democratic debate: Top 2020 contenders finall... | Taiwan News

 HOUSTON (AP) — The top Democratic presidential contenders will finally be on one debate stage Thursday in Houston as Joe Biden tries to solidify his early lead over Bernie Sanders and Elizabeth Warren.

-Kamala Harris and Pete Buttigieg will look to reclaim some lost momentum.
+Kamala Harris and Pete Buttigieg (BOO'-tuh-juhj) will look to reclaim some lost momentum.

 The ABC News debate has 10 candidates altogether and will air on a broadcast network with a post-Labor Day uptick in interest in the race.
 That could give candidates their largest audience yet as the campaigning heads into the fall.